|

 bring it to healing so that you can make the psychological/spiritual decision to

-surrender revenge—that is, your desire for justice by your own hands—and to trust in
+surrender anger—that is, your desire for justice by your own hands—and to trust in

 God’s justice.
-Furthermore, to help renounce your desire for revenge, and to help
+Furthermore, to help renounce your desire for anger, and to help

 relieve bruxism, endeavor to fall asleep at night by saying, repeatedly, “Into Your